 (Even if the transfer is coming up poorly, just chill.
 Do not succumb to stress and think about smoking to relieve your stress – you may never ever smoke or do photo transfers ever again.
 Solvents are flammable)

-4 Heat transfer sheets
+4. Heat transfer sheets (Iron on transfer sheets)

 The heat transfer sheet is a special polymer-coated paper which is used to make a copy of your favourite photograph with a color laser copier or printer and then it is heat set onto fabric.
 This technique is used in t-shirt printing – so you will hear of this sheet as t-shirt transfers.